jbarnes850/agent-reasoning-beta/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Codeium Engineering Team
-- Open source contributors
-- Academic and research partners

-## 📬 Contact

-- GitHub Issues: For bugs and feature requests
-- Discussions: For questions and community interaction
-- Email: engineering@codeium.com

 ---

-Built with ❤️ by the Codeium Engineering Team
+Built with ❤️ by NEAR AI